Graduate Thesis

 movement as production

-My thesis body of work focused on labor, discipline, and performance.
+My thesis body of work was about labor, discipline, and performance.
 I created a set of interactive garments that explored the ways in which, through movement, our bodies generate shareholder value in certain contexts, and creative expression in others.
-I applied the logics of lean production, as seen in contemporary industrial patents, to handmade theatrical garments.
-They invite those who wear them to experience constrained movement, and to generate improvised embodiments.
+I applied the logics of lean production—as seen in contemporary and industrial patents—to theatrical garments which invite wearers to experience constrained movement, and to perform improvised embodiments.

 Exploring Industrial Patents

-An Amazon patent, granted in 2018, specifies a wristband which can triangulate the position of a worker’s hand in relation to inventory bins at fulfillment centers.
-It gives haptic feedback to help employees quickly locate inventory for order fulfillment.
+An Amazon patent, granted to the company in 2018, specifies a wristband which can triangulate the position of a worker’s hand in relation to inventory bins at fulfillment centers.
+It gives haptic feedback to help employees more quickly locate inventory for order fulfillment.

 Speedup / Slowdown suit, 2019 - 2020

-This ‘smart’ suit requires its wearer to move quickly, in order to keep the suit quiet.
-This work was inspired by the Amazon ultrasonic wrist tracking patent, and the industrial concept of the speedup to increase production.
-A motion sensor, embedded in a soft circuit sash, may be placed on different joints of the body to encourage new movements.
+This ‘smart’ suit requires wearers to move quickly, to maintain quiet.
+Inspired by the Amazon ultrasonic wrist tracking patent and the industrial concept of the speedup to increase production, it contains a motion sensor, embedded in a soft circuit sash.
+The sash may be placed on different joints of the body to encourage new movements.
 If its wearer moves too slowly, a buzzer on their shoulder will sound continuously until they speed up.

 exertion glyphs

 The sash moves in keeping with the speed and intensity of a given movement.
-I translated their movements into abstract glyphs, which communicate exertion in a strange and novel way.
+I translated its movements into abstract glyphs, which communicate exertion in a strange and novel way.

 sit down shirt + slacks, 2020